Subscribe to Updates

 Sports

 One study has found the importance of mouthguard use to contribute significantly to lower the risk of dental trauma.
-Therefore, athletes of all ages who are especially involved in sports activity with high risk of injuries are recommended to protect their teeth, cheeks, jaw, and lips with a mouthguard.
+Therefore, athletes of all ages who are especially involved in sports activity with a high risk of injuries are recommended to protect their teeth, cheeks, jaw, and lips with a mouthguard.

-American Dental Association (ADA) has recommended wearing a mouthguard that is properly fitted to reduce oral injuries while doing sports and recreational activities, especially in sports with higher risk of dental and orofacial injury.
+American Dental Association (ADA) has recommended wearing a mouthguard that is properly fitted to reduce oral injuries while doing sports and recreational activities, especially in sports with a higher risk of dental and orofacial injury.

 ADA also provides a list of sports and activities which need mouthguard—including high contact/collision and limited contact sports.
 Here are some of them: